CraigStuntz/CraigStuntz.github.io/posts/2023-04-03-building-a-synthesizer-4.markdown

 attempt to draw.

 Let's say the output load is a 10k ohm resistor.
-Then the op amp will emit 1V at a current of 100 µA (because of Ohm's law).
+Then the op amp will emit 1V at a current of 100 µA (because of [Ohm's Law](https://www.allaboutcircuits.com/textbook/direct-current/chpt-2/voltage-current-resistance-relate/)).
 Similarly, if you change the output load to a 1k resistor, then the op amp will emit 1V at 1 mA.

 Again, real op amps are not ideal, and of course the current a real op amp can emit